 The Judgment requires that indigent defense providers report data in a uniform fashion, including case numbers, type, outcome, the hours worked by attorneys, staff, investigators, and experts, the number of motions to suppress filed and litigated, the number of trials, and the attorney's private workload, if any.
-The Judgment further requires that the Department provide the data collected on rural indigent defense systems to the Plaintiffs and the public on a quarterly basis.85 The Board's regulations follow the Judgment's requirements.86
+The Judgment further requires that the Department provide the data collected on rural indigent defense systems to the Plaintiffs and the public on a quarterly basis.
+The Board's regulations follow the Judgment's requirements.
+Before the public of the public of the Plaintiffs and the public of the public of the Plaintiffs and the Plaintiffs an

 On October 1, 2021, attorneys were obliged to begin timekeeping and disposition reporting through Legal Server.
-Since the Monitor's last report, the Department has collected two quarters of reporting data and issued two quarterly workload reports, one for October 1-December 31, 2021, and the second for January 1-March 31, 2022.87
+Since the Monitor's last report, the Department has collected two quarters of reporting data and issued two quarterly workload reports, one for October 1-December 31, 2021, and the second for January 1-March 31, 2022.